StephanieXie/RaffleMaker/README.md

 # Raffle Maker

-### Verify your phone number with Twilio ###

-Follow the instructions [here](https://support.twilio.com/hc/en-us/articles/223180048-Adding-a-Verified-Outbound-Caller-ID-with-Twilio) to verify your phone number via the Twilio console.

----

 ### TO RUN

+1. Have participants text **CSC220** to RaffleMaker's phone number, **(619) 304-0737**.

-1. In your browser, go to `raffle-maker.herokuapp.com`.
+2. In your browser, go to `raffle-maker.herokuapp.com`.

-2. Click the 'Generate Winner' button.
-You should be redirected to the 'Congratulations' page, and the app should automatically text the winner "Congratulations!"
+3. Click the 'Generate Winner' button.
+Once the countdown reaches 0, you should be redirected to the 'Congratulations' page, and the app should automatically text a random participant "Congratulations!
+Please come to the front to pick up your prize."

-3. Enter your number in the search bar and click 'Text Me'.
-You should receive the following text:  **"Sent from your Twilio trial account - i want dominos"**

-4. Text the Twilio number back.
-If the text goes through, you should get a response:  **"Sent from your Twilio trial account - Successfully saved status! --> your message"**

 ---